mlverse/chattr/README.md

       chattr_use(my_chat)
     ```

+-   **Named model** - You pass one of several pre-defined provider/model
+    setups.
+These setups are represented by labels set by `chattr`.
+At
+    this time, the combinations cover 3 providers: OpenAI, Databricks,
+    and Ollama.
+To use, simply pass the label to `chattr_use`.
+To see a
+    full list of the available pre-defined combinations and their
+    argument values see [Available models](#available-models).
+For
+    example, if you wish to use OpenAI’s GPT 4.1 Nano model, you simply
+    pass the corresponding label:

+    ``` r
+      chattr_use("gpt41-nano")
+    ```

 -   **Select one from a menu (legacy)** - If nothing is passed to
     `chattr_use()`, and no option is set, `chattr` will try to create
     the `ellmer` chat for you.
 It will try to figure if you have